Today's campus protests aren't nearly as big or violent as those last century -- at least, not yet

 So far, there have been no bombings, like the one in August 1970 at the University of Wisconsin that killed a postdoctoral researcher and did $6 million worth of damage.
 There has been no repeat of the infamous Kent State massacre of May 1970, when National Guard troops opened fire on protesters at the Ohio campus, killing four.

 Police have cleared encampments and made more than 2,000 arrests, and some, like the crackdown Thursday at UCLA have involved violent clashes.
-But other actions by law enforcement, including the clearing of protesters who had occupied Columbia's Hamilton Hall, were carried out without incident.
-At some campuses, protesters have struck agreements with administrators to resolve their demands and packed up their tents.
+A police officer involved in clearing Columbia's Hamilton Hall of protesters Tuesday fired his gun inside the building.
+But demonstrations elsewhere have been peaceful and even led to agreements with administrators to address students' demands.

 Yet, to some, there is a feeling that the situation is just one hair-trigger moment away from tragedy, says Mark Naison, who took part in the sometimes violent protests at Columbia in 1968.